 - Upsetting dreams about the traumatic event

-Symptoms of avoidance and emotional numbing may include:
+Symptoms of avoidance may include:

 - Trying to avoid thinking or talking about the traumatic event

 - Avoiding places, activities or people that remind you of the traumatic event

 Symptoms of negative changes in thinking and mood may include: